Thinkmill/monorepo/README.md

 <details><summary>Previous solution to this problem</summary>

 Before the redirecting files solution came about, Preconstruct exported a set of aliases for different tools like webpack, Jest and Rollup that could be applied and the entrypoints would be aliased.
-This required every tool to be setup with the aliases which was
+This required every tool to be setup with the aliases which is very annoying so it was replaced with `preconstruct dev`.

 </details>